Clunky-Gunky-Games/.github/README.md

 ## Contributing
 Haha, nope.
 Not yet, at least.

-Well, you can dm REMCodes on Discord (REMCodes#1947) to request a testing key, or we will reach out to you with a key if we decide we want you to test the game.
+Well, you can DM REMCodes on Discord (REMCodes#1947) to request a testing key, or we will reach out to you with a key if we decide we want you to test the game.

 ## Other